capi-samples/kubecon-na-2022-tutorial/9-releasing.md

     contract: v1beta1
 ```

-> This is mapping the 0.1.x release series to the v1beta1 api contract of CAPI.
-You will need to update this file when you change the major or minor version number AND when there is a new version of CAPI API contract that your provider supports.
+> This is mapping our 0.1.x release series to the v1beta1 api contract of CAPI.
+You will need to update this file when you change the major or minor version number AND when there is a new version of the CAPI API contract that your provider supports.

 ## Update the container build

-The generated **Dockerfile** from the skaffolding stage uses Docker [multi-stage builds](https://docs.docker.com/build/building/multi-stage/).
+The generated **Dockerfile** from the scaffolding stage uses Docker [multi-stage builds](https://docs.docker.com/build/building/multi-stage/).

 1. Edit **Dockerfile**:
    1. change `FROM golang:1.18 as builder` to `FROM golang:1.19 as builder`
    2. add `COPY pkg/ pkg/` to the source code copying
-   3. In the second stage (i.e. after `FROM gcr.io/distroless/static:nonroot`) add a label to associate the images with your repo: `LABEL org.opencontainers.image.source=https://github.com/capi-samples/cluster-api-provider-docker` (**Change the owner of the repo to your name**)
+   3. In the second stage (i.e. after `FROM gcr.io/distroless/static:nonroot`) add a label to associate the images with your repo: `LABEL org.opencontainers.image.source=https://github.com/capi-samples/cluster-api-provider-docker` (**Change the **capi-samples** to the owner of your repo**)
 2. Edit **Makefile** change and  `IMG ?= controller:latest` to:

 ```make